AlexanderAlmeroth/RS_Mangroves_SALBIA/Scripts_GEE/Imports_GEE/Shapes/Shapes_2023/READ_ME.md

 ## Validation_2023

 This folder compiles all the shapefiles and the ones additionally used for validation.
-These shapes have been created by various members of the researchers team and represent Ground-Truth-Sites.
+The validation shapes have been created by various members of the research team and represent Ground-Truth-Sites.